AmiroooTheWalnut/CS433533_F2023_a02_G/README.md

 * a02.js -- a sample skeletion javascript file for functionality
 * hdr.js -- a javascript library for parsing HDR images, [courtesy of Martin Ignac](https://github.com/vorg/parse-hdr)

+** The video is just a demo, please read the instructions on Overleaf carefully to implement your code

 **PLEASE PROVIDE ANY ATTRIBUTION HERE**
 Images obtained from the following resources: